wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
     - If you select a custom list of AWS products, you can also specify custom namespaces.

        A namespace is a container for CloudWatch metrics.
 Metrics in different namespaces are isolated from each other, so that metrics from different applications are not mistakenly aggregated into the same statistics.
-See [Amazon ClodWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html) for details.
+See [Amazon CloudWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html) for details.

 1. Click **Update**.